 NOTE: Throttle assist may be used to help start the engine faster.
-Press the throttle lever slightly; if it is pressed too much, the choke system will not be activated
+Press the throttle lever slightly; if it is pressed too much, the choke system will not be activated.

-- 1. Throttle lever - 2.
-To accelerate 3.
-To decelerate
+- 1. Throttle lever

+- 2. To accelerate

+- 3. To decelerate

-Release the engine start button immediately after the engine has started.
+Release the engine start button immediately after the engine has started and then release brake.